 Children’s Commissioner’s Advocacy Working Group

 Anne Longfield then established an Advocacy Working Group to develop a vision for the future of children and young people’s advocacy services.
 The report from this work was published in June 2019.
-One of the Commissioner’s 10 recommendations is for the Department for Education to update statutory guidance (including the national standards) on advocacy services.
+One of the Commissioner’s 10 recommendations was for the Department for Education to update statutory guidance (including the national standards) on advocacy services.

 Revision of the national standards for children and young people’s advocacy services

-Article 39 worked with the Co-Chairs of the National Children’s Advocacy Consortium (Brigid Robinson and Julie Prior) and an Expert Advisory Group of practising advocates to revise the standards.
-This is so they properly reflect current law and policy, and the challenges faced by children and young people and their advocates today.
+Article 39 worked with the then Co-Chairs of the National Children’s Advocacy Consortium (Brigid Robinson and Julie Prior) and an Expert Advisory Group of practising advocates to revise the national standards for children and young people’s advocacy services.
+This work was undertaken in 2019, and the final document shared with the Department for Education in 2020.

 We are very grateful for the time and expertise of advocates who reviewed and improved the 2002 standards.
-Members of the Expert Advisory Group:
+Members of the Expert Advisory Group (2019):

 - Andy Curtis, Reconstruct